-Today is for rest and acclimatization.
+This day is set aside for rest and acclimatization.
 Depending on the interest and the situation we will take the opportunity to explore the 4th and 5th Lakes.
-The fourth lake is situated about a distance of 3kms to the north of Gokyo with high cliffs and peaks rising above it.
-Then the trail continues to the fifth lake.
-Climb on to the hilltop at the edge of the lake to get astonishing views of Cho-Oyu, Gyachung Kang, Everest, Lhotse, Nuptse, and Makulu.
-The northern part of the fifth lake provides fabulous views of Cho-Oyu Base Camp and the Ngozumpa glacier, the biggest glacier in the world.
-Passing along the 5th lake, we reach Cho Oyu Base Camp(5200m).
+The fourth lake is situated, about a distance of 3kms to the north of Gokyo with high cliffs and peaks rising above it.
+From here the trail then continues to the fifth lake.
+We shall climb on to the hilltop at the edge of the lake to get astonishing views of Cho-Oyu, Gyachung Kang, Everest, Lhotse, Nuptse, and Makulu.
+The northern part of the fifth lake provides fabulous views of Cho-Oyu Base Camp and the Ngozumpa glacier.
+Passing along the 5th lake we reach Cho Oyu Base Camp(5200m).
 Spend some time enjoying the spectacular mountain view and return to Gokyo.
 Overnight in Gokyo.

 Day 10: Trek to Gokyo Ri(5357 m/4-5hrs)

 Start early in the morning for Gokyo Ri(5357m).
 The climb is a steep uphill and takes about 2-3 hrs through winding trial.
 The summit provides spellbinding views of Mt.
 Everest, Mt.
 Makalu, Cho Oyo, glacial moraine, and Gokyo village below.
 Our Gokyo Ri visit will be the most unforgettable lifetime memories.
 Return to Gokyo, and the rest of the day is to relax and rest.
 Overnight in Gokyo.